f-naranjo/gschallenge/README.md

 ## Usage

-Go to [http://localhost:3000](http://localhost:3000) to see the phone catalogue and navigate through links to see phone details.
+Go to [http://localhost:3000](http://localhost:3000) to see the phones catalogue and navigate through links to see phone details.

 Francisco Naranjo